squash-authors/SQUASH/SQLAYER/README.md

 - Create an EFS file system.
     - Create two access points, both at / .
 The first has POSIX user 1001 : 1001, the second has 0 : 0.
 - Configure a VPC such that Lambda functions, EFS and S3 are able to access each other.
-- Create a series of Lambda functions, as described in the paper
+- Create a series of Lambda functions, as described in the paper:
     - A coordinator function (sq-coordinator-lambda)
     - An allocator function (sq-allocator-lambda)
     - A series of processor functions - create as many as the number of partitions used at build time